 It’s also a great opportunity to leave early if you need to.

-Sometimes younger kids just can’t sit still or they are overly tired and it can be stressful.
+Sometimes younger kids just can’t sit still, or they are overly tired, and it can be stressful.
 It’s nice having a built-in “out” where you can re-evaluate whether or not to stay.

-Even though it’s a theatrical show, families will still see graceful hula dancers, traditional fire knife dancing, fire poi ball exhibition, and dramatic torch lighting.
+At Luau Kalamaku, you’ll see graceful hula dancers, traditional fire knife dancing, fire poi balls exhibition, and dramatic torch lighting.
+Your kids will be awed!

-Also, since it’s centrally located in Lihue, it’s easy to drive North, South, or East.
+Also, since it’s centrally located in Lihue, it’s easy to drive north, south, or east.

-How to Book this Kauai Luau:
+How to Book this Kauai Luau

 If you are planning on also doing the train ride, you can get tickets when you arrive or can book online directly through Kilohana Plantation.